FMazzoni/gmail-datalake-extractor/docs/DEPLOYMENT.md

-# Message Extract Deployment Guide
+# Gmail DataLake Extractor Deployment Guide

-This guide explains how to deploy the message-extract service using Docker with configurable backend support (DuckDB for development, PostgreSQL for production).
+This guide explains how to deploy the gmail-datalake-extractor service using Docker with configurable backend support (DuckDB for development, PostgreSQL for production).

 ## Prerequisites